 Several twentieth-century methods, including Sagreras, begin with music that requires the coordination of all the fingers across all the strings in the opening pages itself.
 String crossing, the use of the ring finger and the alternation of fingers present significant physical challenges for beginning students.
 This can be considered, in the light of modern methods, as a valid criticism of the method although the music itself is brilliant!

-Shearer, for instance, gradually introduces pitches as they most easily fit into a sequence of technique.
+Shearer, for instance, gradually introduces pitches as they most easily fit into a sequence of techniques.
 This approach not only allows for a smooth sequence of techniques, but also allows new notes and rhythms to be introduced gradually.

 4. Solo Guitar Playing 1 by Frederick Noad